rcillo/rcillo.github.com/_posts/2013-04-05-make-yourself-dispensable.md

 So we started to add some basic XP practices, like unit testing, and kept applying more complicated ones <sup><a href="#fn-item2" id="fn-return2">2</a></sup> untill we gained more control over the process.
 But we quite didn't knew how to write tests.
 That's when we started doing [coding dojos](http://codingdojo.org/cgi-bin/wiki.pl?WhatIsCodingDojo).

 But the turning point was a talk we had about being **brave**.
-No one can tell how to do your job.
+No one can tell you how to do your job.
 You are totally accountable for it.
 For good and bad things.
-You have to take the responsability and do what you beleive is right.
+You have to take the responsability and do what you believe is right.
 That's when things start to happen.

 ### Broadening sight